-The Aevitas Sperm Donation Agency will remunerate you between R6000 to R12000 for your time.
+The Aevitas Sperm Donation Agency will remunerate you up to R8 000 for your time.

 The Aevitas Sperm Donation Agency invites every donor to carefully consider the time commitment and tenacity being a successful sperm donor requires.
 However, during your donation process, you decide that you no longer want to be a sperm donor, you can discuss your options and concerns with a member of the team.